dennisXZX/web-developer-notes/Git.md

 #### References (pointers) to commits

 - Tags
+  - tag is just a simple pointer to a commit
+  - when you create a tag with no arguments (`git tag ver-1.2`), it captures the value in HEAD

 - Branches
+  - A branch is just a pointer to a particular commit

 - HEAD (pointer to the current commit)
+  - HEAD is how git knows what branch you're currently on

 Run `cat .git/HEAD` to know where the `HEAD` is currently pointing to.

+#### Detached HEAD

+When you checkout a specific commit or a tag, you get into the detached HEAD state.
+If you make commits in the detached HEAD state and want to keep your changes, you should create a new branch that points to the last commit you made in a detached state.
+If you don't create a branch for your changes, eventually they will be garbage collected as they are no longer referenced in Git (dangling commits).

+`git branch branchName <commit>`

 #### Gitflow